telerik/xamarin-forms-docs/controls/datagrid/features/commands.md

 All the predefined commands within a RadDataGrid instance are identified by a member of the **DataGridCommandId** enumeration.
 This is actually the key that relates a command instance to a particular action/routine within the owning grid.
 In order to register a custom command within a RadDataGrid instance you may either inherit the **DataGridCommand** class and override its **CanExecute** and **Execute** methods.
 You need to set the Id property of the new command so that it can be properly associated with the desired action/event.
 Following are the members of the **DataGridCommandId** enumerations:

-The table below shows all commands in the RadDataGrid control and for each of the available commands there is a object which is passed as a *parameter* in its Execute method.
+The table below shows all commands in the RadDataGrid control and for each of the available commands there is an object which is passed as a *parameter* in its Execute method.

 | Commands | Object type |
 | -------- | ---------- |